Aluriak/vim-abolish/README.markdown

 (`crs`), and UPPER\_CASE (`cru`) are all just 3 keystrokes away.
 These commands support [repeat.vim](https://github.com/tpope/vim-repeat).

+Here is the necessary mapping:

+    nmap cr <Plug>Coerce

 ## Installation

 If you don't have a preferred installation method, I recommend